 Melanin – The Biological Skin Colouring Agent

 Melanin absorbs the sunlight and prevents sunburns.
 White people from Europe and America have less melanin in their skin.
-Africans have maximum melanin to protect the skin from tropical skin.
+Africans have maximum melanin to protect the skin from tropical climate.
 Indian skin varies from white to darker tones with variable amounts of melanin.

-Melanin is produced in two forms:
+Melanin is produced in two forms::

 - Pheomelanin, which colours the skin red to yellow in color, and

 - Eumelanin, which colours the skin dark brown to black.

 People with lighter skin tone or those who have fair complexion produce pheomelanin and those who have darker skin tone have eumelanin being produced in them.